-One reason is that it allows employees to connect with their responsibilities and job duties.
+One reason is that it allows employees to connect with their responsibilities and job duties on a completely different level.
 They are able to have a more conscious understanding of why they do what they do.
 Another reason is that it creates inspired leaders and inspired organizations.

 Take the time to do this for your teams.
 It may not seem like a big deal, but when people connect with their mission and their why, their attitude and their commitment changes as well.
 These are what I call priceless moments.

 For any training needs for your organization, feel free to contact me at [email protected]